 Creely shared her vision with Candy Phillips, the Associate Director of the Nashville Baptist Association’s WMU Leadership Team.
 They both recognized the potential of CWJC to transform the lives of women struggling to overcome obstacles caused by poverty.
 With Creely and Candy's strong support and encouragement, the WMU Leadership Team voted to establish a CWJC site in Nashville.
 In October of 1997, the first ten women were enrolled in CWJC-Nashville.
 During the first five years, the ministry based at Lockeland Baptist Church served women in need in the Nashville area under the non-profit status of the Nashville Baptist Association.

-In June 2000, Rebekah (Becky) K. Sumrall was called by the ministry's Executive Board to become the Executive Director.
+In June 2000, Rebekah (Becky) K. Sumrall was called by the Board to become the Executive Director.
 Several months earlier, Becky clearly heard God calling her to return to her earlier faith-based community ministry work serving individuals and families trapped in the cycle of poverty.
-In the following years, she and the board expanded the ministry from two students and three volunteers to 21 students and 30 volunteers.
+In the following years, she and lead the expansion of the ministry from serving 15 students to 210 students weekly.